sunghwanji/sunghwanji.github.io/_posts/2020-01-13-[Digital Healthcare] AI Medicine & Digital Hospital Joint Symposium.md

 - Can be used to guide therpay
 - May be useful for deriving cost-effective therapies

+질의응답 :

 ### Applications of Artificial Intelligence in Cardiovascular Computed Tomography (Young Joo Suh, YUCM)
-What is radiomics ?
+**What is radiomics ?**
 - Definition
-Conversion of digital medical images into mineable high-dimensional data
+  - Conversion of digital medical images into mineable high-dimensional data
-To extract large number of quantitative features from medical imagese using data-characterization algorithms
+  - To extract large number of quantitative features from medical imagese using data-characterization algorithms
+- Theoretical Background
+  - Biomedical images contain information that reflects underlying pathophysiology
+  - Potential to uncover disease characteristics that fail to be appreciated by the naked eye

+**Summary**
+- Expanding role of cardiac CT
+  - Image reconstruction : denoising
+  - Segmentation and quantification : coronary calcium, heart chamber
+  - Interpretation : ML-based FFR
+  - Prognosis

 ### Technical Aspects of AI-based Cardiac Image Analysis with Deep Learning (Hwiyoung Kim, YUCM)